bruno-ponne/coding-the-past/_posts/2024-09-10-How-to-webscrape-in-R.md

 <br>

 Since we are going to extract the content of three speeches, it is a good idea to create a function to perform this task, since the same steps will repeat three times.
 If you inspect the URLs above, you will realize that the text content is located inside `<p>` (paragraph) tags.
-Therefore, our target is to extract these nodes.
+Therefore, our target is to extract these elements.
 Note that in Firefox and Chrome, you can inspect a webpage by right clicking any area of the page and clicking "inspect".
 For other browsers the procedure should be similar.
 If you have difficulty finding this option, please check the browser documentation.

 <br>

 Our `read_speech` function is pretty straightforward.
 The `read_html` reads the URL of the webpage and delivers the HTML of it.
-The pipe operator `%>%` passes the output of one function to the input of the next one. `html_nodes` extracts only paragraph tags from the code and, finally, `html_text` extracts the text from the paragraph tags.
+The pipe operator `%>%` passes the output of one function to the input of the next one. `html_elements` extracts only paragraph tags from the code and, finally, `html_text` extracts the text from the paragraph tags.

 <br>